TOPFORMER: Topology-Aware Authorship Attribution of Deepfake Texts with Diverse Writing Styles: Conclusion and Future Work

-We propose a novel solution to accurately attribute the authorship of deepfake texts vs. humans - \textbf{TopRoBERTa}.
-This novel technique entails including a Topological layer to RoBERTa-base model, such that the Linear layer's input is a concatenation of the RoBERTa regularized weights and the TDA features.
-We find that our novel technique, TopRoBERTa performs best when data is noisy, grossly imbalanced, and heterogeneous.
-We observe that TopRoBERTa outperforms all other models in 2/3 datasets (i.e., the heterogeneous and multi-domain datasets).
-Lastly, in the future, we will scrutinize our models under stricter constraints such as evaluation on adversarial robustness, known as \textit{Authorship Obfuscation}, and out-of-distribution datasets, such as low-resource languages, multi-lingual, imbalanced, and insufficiently sized datasets.
+We propose a novel solution to accurately attribute the authorship of deepfake vs. human texts - {\sc \textbf{TopFormer}}.
+This technique entails including a Topological layer in a Transformer-based model, such that the Linear layer's input is a concatenation of the backbone's regularized weights and the TDA features.
+Next, we evaluate our model on realistic datasets that reflect the landscape of how people use LLMs, either to generate, paraphrase, summarize, or edit a piece of texts.
+Our novel technique, {\sc {TopFormer}} outperforms all SOTA baseline models when evaluated on these 3 realistic datasets.